michael-e/email_newsletter_manager/readme.md

 <?php

 header('Content-Type: text/plain');
-echo shell_exec('php -r "mysqli_connect(\"localhost\");" 2>&1');
+echo shell_exec('php -r "mysqli_connect(\"localhost\", \"root\", \"wrongpassword\");" 2>&1');
 ```

 If you see an "Access denied" error, you are fine.
-This means that the socket is available, and you simply can't connect because you were not passing any credentials.
+This means that the socket is available, and you simply can't connect because you were not passing correct credentials.

 But if you see s.th. like the following ("2002 error"):